How to file a Request for Reconsideration (RfR)

 For more information, contact us.

-Some examples of reasons to file an RfR include:
+Some examples of reasons to file a Request for Reconsideration include:

 - You believe that your assessed value is too high or too low.